joerivanveen/bloembraaden/README.md

 you can take advantage of Bloembraaden to build your new websites.

-You can build a website **exactly** the way you want, simply substituting content for some simple template tags.
+You can build a website **exactly** the way you want, simply substituting content for standard template tags.
 Logic and representation are strictly separated, which opens up fresh approaches for dynamic websites.